This is a named option course-based program within the Industrial and Systems Engineering MS.

 Prior Coursework

-With program approval, students are allowed to count no more than 9 credits of graduate course work from other institutions.
-Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+With program approval, students may transfer no more than 9 credits of graduate course work from other institutions.
+Coursework earned ten or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

-UW-Madison students completing their bachelor’s degree in the Industrial and Systems Engineering department may count up to 6 credits of coursework numbered 300 or above toward the degree with prior program approval.
-Coursework earned five or more years prior to admission to a master’s degree is not allowed to satisfy requirements.
+UW-Madison students completing their bachelor’s degree in the Industrial and Systems Engineering department may transfer up to 6 credits of coursework numbered 300 or above toward the degree with prior program approval.
+Undergraduate credits earned at other institutions may transfer.
+Coursework earned ten or more years prior to admission to a master’s degree is not allowed to satisfy requirements.

 Probation